cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Tested on WooCommerce 3.8

 = 1.17.1 - 03/11/2019 =
-* Fixed an issue on the Edit Feed page where on an attribute with a filter, after refreshing the page, would not show the option to add another filter
+* Fixed an issue on the Edit Feed page where an attribute with a filter, after refreshing the page, would not show the option to add another filter
 * Included a Feed Process Logging option
 * Fixed the View Feed button to open the correct feed even after a first feed generation with a feed name that contains spaces or forbidden characters

 = 1.16.0 - 04/10/2019 =
 * Added a View Feed button to the Edit Feed page
 * Removed the use of the glob function
-* Added a filter that removes any link from a products description and short description.
+* Added a filter that removes any link from a product description and short description.
 This filter can be bypassed by using the wppfm_leave_links_in_descriptions filter
 * Tested with WooCommerce version 3.7
 * Pushed the Add New Feed button on top of the page footer so it does not get blocked by the footer anymore